m1el/m1el.github.io/coding-sewer-tales/001-just-integrate-the-backend.md

 # ^that was the end of the response, the body is empty
 ```

-There are a few reasons why this concerning:
+There are a few reasons why this is concerning:
-First of all, an empty string is not a valid JSON, OK?
+First of all, an empty string is not valid JSON, OK?
 Second, if all the responses are exactly the same, regardless of the request, it means you can't know if you're succeeding or failing, and the most likely answer is that you're always failing.

 So I bring it up with V.

 "Hey, I tried using your 'REST' backend, and I failed to get any meaningful response from it whatsoever."
 "What's the issue?"
-"Let's start with the simple one, which is the server always returns `HTTP/200` with empty response, when `content-type: application/json`."
+"Let's start with the simple one, which is the server always returns `HTTP/200` with an empty response, when `content-type: application/json`."
 "What's the problem with that?"
-"For stsarters, an empty string is not valid JSON, but more importantly-"
+"For starters, an empty string is not valid JSON, but more importantly-"
 "What would be a minimal valid JSON?"
 "... what?
 The simplest valid JSON response would be an empty dict or an empty array, but you're missing the point, which is-"
 "OK, I'll change the backend to return an empty array."